Bird Song Composing at Home (Young Instrumentalists) >

 Shiori silent forest vioin excerpt 2

-In this activity we are going to use bird song to help us make a melody.
+In this activity we are going to start by using bird song to help us make a melody.
 Below is the song of a Tree Pipit.

 This is how I drew it's song: